-We strongly feel that the lady’s parents are fully responsible to push Bittu Singh to commit this heinous crime.
+We strongly feel that the lady’s parents are fully responsible for pushing Bittu Singh to commit this heinous crime.
 Like a true gentleman, he silently allowed his lover to get married to someone else.
-When he saw that even the lady was not happy with her husband, and decided to file for divorce, he once again like a gentleman, offer a marriage proposal to this lady once again.
-Now when his marriage proposal was turned down, due to her child, what were the other options left in front of Bittu Singh, who was in love with that lady?
+When he saw that even the lady was not happy with her husband and decided to file for divorce, he once again, like a gentleman, offered a marriage proposal once again.

 You need to watch it to believe it.